ibexa/documentation-developer/docs/cookbook/customizing_form_builder_email_notifications.md

     ## Override email template

-    Email is one of the Submit button options you can choose from in the Form Builder Interface.
+    Email is one of the Submit button options you can choose from in the Form Builder.
     It allows you to list email addresses where notifications about newly filled forms should be sent to.

     ![Email notification](img/email_notification.png)